ShineiArakawa/pyviewer-extended/README.md

 ### 2.2 Remote Single Image Viewer

 See the [example script](/examples/demo_remote_siv.py), which creates a GUI with a server that can be accessed remotely to view a single image.

+## License

+This library is licensed under the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+It is derived from [PyViewer](https://github.com/harskish/pyviewer.git) by Erik Härkönen, used in accordance with the ShareAlike terms.

+See also [LICENSE](/LICENSE) for more details.